 The romantic cityscape of Viana do Castelo

-After breakfast this morning, you'll have the day to explore the extraordinary Viana do Castelo, the jewel of the Costa Verde.
-Explore this beautiful town, its nearby beaches, or the close-by valley however you like, depending on your mood and interests.
+After breakfast this morning, you'll transfer 45 minutes up the coast to the extraordinary Viana do Castelo, the jewel of the Costa Verde.
+Take the rest of the day to explore this beautiful town, its nearby beaches, or the close-by valley however you like, depending on your mood and interests.

 Stop into the Gil Eannes, a former war hospital ship now open as a museum, then when hunger strikes, line up for one of the city's delectable specialties: bolas de berlim, a mouthwatering custard-filled donut dusted with sugar.
 The treats sell out twice a day but are definitely worth the wait.